NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 # This is a heading

 This is a paragraph.
-This line-break will not appear in the output file.
+This line-break will not appear in the output file.\
-But this will (since the previous line ends with two spaces).
+But this will (since the previous line ends with a backslash).

 This is a new paragraph.